MULTIPLY Call 4

 There will be six calls over a period of 3 years, from 2017 to 2019.

 Fellowship duration – 1 or 2 years.
-Durations up to 36 months will be considered under exceptional circumstances.
+Durations up to 36 months (depending on the Call timing) will be considered under exceptional circumstances.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 713694.